-Important: Do not overfill the crankcase with oil because that could damage engine.
+Important: Do not overfill the crankcase with oil because damage to the engine may result.
 Do not run engine with oil below the Low mark because the engine may be damaged.

 - Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position (Figure 49).